Gobliu/BenchmarkCycPeptMP/README.md

 - **RNN** – Recurrent Neural Network
 - **LSTM** – Long Short-Term Memory Network
 - **GRU** – Gated Recurrent Unit

 ---

+## 📂 Dataset

+We use the **CycPeptMPDB** dataset consisting of over 7,000 curated cyclic peptides with experimentally measured membrane permeability under different assay conditions.
+For more details, see the [paper](#) and `CSV/` folder.

+---